Blessing's Lory Food Products

 filler@godaddy.com

-I am not for the Coconut Palm Sugar because of jungle habitat being destroyed for palm crops and it costs $200.00 wholesale for 50# of it.
-It makes the product look dark brown.
-So does brown sugar with too much iron and cheap $50.00 for 50 pounds!
+I am not for the Coconut Palm Sugar because of jungle habitat being destroyed for palm crops and it costs $250.00 wholesale for 50# of it.
+It makes the product look dark brown without additional nutrition.
+A large amount of Palm Sugar is needed for nutritional value, more than a human or bird can eat in a day.
+Palm Sugar, Brown Sugar, and White Sugars have the same empty calories.

 There are lots of nice lories/lorikeets for sale and great foods on the market for them nowadays.
 Thank you Don Wells for the great base recipe!
 In the US there is enough business for everyone!
 If you have a great product you may loose a customer but 2 more come .
 I started Lory Food Products in 2009, when it was hard to find a consistent supply of quality lory food.
 I am a health nut so I wanted a healthy human grade food for the lories.
 I bought a recipe when it was considered nothing but a backyard recipe.
-The base recipe came from a famous lory breeder, another breeder used the base and added things that looked great for humans.
+The base recipe came from a famous lory breeder Don Wells.
+Another breeder used the base and added things that looked great for humans - fairy dust...

 Will Peratino, helped me make it the best food available.
 Will and I made necessary changes which we adapted.
 Will has 40 years experience in parrot nutrition, and was employed by the big zoos.
 His job was flying around correcting diets.
 It was a very uphill road trying to get people to use it since they were used to a blueberry candy product.
 Each person that switched over to our food stayed because the lories were more active, had better color, and 50% more production.
 We found it necessary to create another product since it is a proven fact that breeding lories have more requirements than pet and exhibit lories.
 We now have our Breeder Blend Plus.
-We raised the protein level from 11 % to 13% and added turmeric for joints etc. I have used the turmeric in all the blends for a 3 years now with great results.
-Some things that come out are good for only humans, however the lories benefit also from turmeric.
-We now have our Breeder Blend "2024" available with the best Calcium, Vitamin & Mineral available!
+We raised the protein level from 11 % to 13%.
+We now have our Breeder Blend "2025" available with the best Calcium, Vitamin & Mineral available!
 It is Dr. Stoddard's development tested by UC Davis.
 Will Peratino went through all the ingredients to make this product the best for the lories.
 The most important is a proper digestible protein, a good vitamin mineral, and calcium for eggs.
 Fresh fruits and veggies are the best.
 We do have fruits & veggies ground into our products.

 I do my own milling here in a clean environment.
 That way I can control quality myself.
 I do not cut corners on products because I breed parrots and have for over 20 years.
 I realized that production and health of the birds takes top quality food and money.
 Cutting corners always caused failure.